 Supplementary information on Group EC members

-The Compensation Committee assesses the performance of the Group EC, including the Group CEO, against the same set of quantitative and qualitative objectives.
+The Compensation Committee assesses the performance of the Group EC, including the Group CEO, against a set of quantitative and qualitative objectives.
 These objectives are agreed at the beginning of the year and are aligned with the Group’s strategy.

 The determination of compensation for the Group EC, including the Group CEO, is ultimately subject to AGM approval, as outlined in the Articles of Association.

-The external compensation advisor to the Compensation Committee conducts an annual review of the compensation of the Group EC relative to a group of reference companies in the financial services industry to ensure that market competitiveness is maintained.
-The reference companies are regularly reviewed by the Compensation Committee to ensure their continued relevance.
-The core peer group consists of the following globally active primary insurance and reinsurance firms: Allianz SE, American International Group Inc, Aviva PLC, AXA SA, Chubb Limited, Hannover Rueck SE, MetLife Inc, Muenchener Rueckversicherungs- Gesellschaft AG, Prudential PLC, QBE Insurance Group Ltd, Reinsurance Group of America Inc, SCOR SE, XL Group Ltd1 and Zurich Insurance Group Ltd.
+The external compensation advisor to the Compensation Committee conducts an annual review of the compensation of the Group EC relative to a group of reference companies to ensure that market competitiveness is maintained.
+The reference companies are regularly reviewed by the Compensation Committee to ensure their relevance.
+The core peer group consists of the following globally active primary insurance and reinsurance firms: AIA Group Ltd, Allianz SE, American International Group Inc, Aviva PLC, AXA SA, Chubb Limited, Hannover Rueck SE, Insurance Australia Group Ltd, MetLife Inc, Muenchener Rueckversicherungs-Gesellschaft AG, Prudential PLC, QBE Insurance Group Ltd, Reinsurance Group of America Inc, SCOR SE and Zurich Insurance Group Ltd.

 Group EC members are covered by the Group’s standard defined contribution pension plans.